nimiq/developer-center/migration/migration-technical-details.md

 ## Activation Phase

 Only pre-registered validators can participate in this phase.
-The activation phase serves the purpose of executing the transition, planned to start on **November 19th, 2024**.
+The activation phase serves the purpose of executing the transition, planned to start approximately on **November 19th, 2024**.
 At the first candidate block's height (block 3'456'000), if at least 80% of the total stake signals readiness for the transition, the candidate block becomes the transition block.
 A special activation tool captures and migrates the state of the PoW chain at the transition block, including the transaction history, to generate the "genesis block" for the new PoS chain.

 The activation phase follows a specific sequence of events, outlined in the following list.
 The overall process will be explained in more detail afterward.
 1. **3 days** before November 19th, validators running the activation tool will begin sending automatic **online transactions** every hour before the first candidate block is mined to signal their online status.